webdevelopers-eu/zolinga/README.md

 If you're tired of overcomplicated and extensive solutions for simple problems and are eager to explore new approaches, Zolinga is for you.
 Whether you're a PHP developer at any level, Zolinga offers a refreshing alternative.

 With Zolinga, you can craft your project with ease, focusing on coding essential features without the burden of unnecessary components.
-Zolinga's minimalist design makes it perfect for those who prefer to use minimal features or are eager to add minimalistic components to their projects.
+Zolinga's minimalist API design makes it perfect for those who prefer to use minimal features or are eager to add minimalistic components to their projects.
+Despite its minimalist approach, Zolinga is a powerful platform capable of handling even the largest projects, offering indefinite growth potential.

 ## Requirements
 - PHP 8.2 or higher